 - Added one satellite station at Highway 50 and TT Highway to further cover the Pettis County area

-- Added the PCAD Educational Center for employee training courses, holding emergency medical technician courses as well as various public educational courses
+- Added the PCAD Educational Center for employee training courses, holding emergency medical technician courses as well as various EMS educational courses

-- In 2020 improved Medical Billing Services to allow online submission of payments, insurance information, and various other aspects to make the process easier for all
+- Improved Medical Billing Services to allow online submission of payments, insurance information, and various other aspects to make the process easier for all

 - PCAD is proudly affiliated with the following organizations:

 - American Heart Association (AHA)